 Set up an obstacle course inside a designated area.
 The children start at the first station and move in a clockwise direction around the course carrying out the exercises shown below.
-Parents follow and encourage their child.

 - 1. Hops (1 footed & 2 footed)

+- 2. Jumps

-- 2. Running backwards
+- 3. Running backwards

-- 3. Sideways shuffles
+- 4. Sideways shuffles

-- 4. Introduce a ball at 3, 4 or 5.
+- Introduce a ball at some stations